YahooArchive/mojito/docs/dev_guide/api_overview/mojito_action_context.rst

      }
    ...

-In the more complicated case of passing metadata to either ``ac.composite.done`` or ``ac._dispatch`` so a parent mojit can execute children, you may need to merge the metadata of both the parent and children.
-Below is an example ``meta`` object containing mojit definitions and metadata about binders, assets, and HTTP information.
+In the more complicated second case where metadata needs to be passed to either ``ac.composite.done`` or ``ac._dispatch`` so a parent mojit can execute children, you may need to merge the metadata of both the parent and children.
+Below is an example ``meta`` object containing mojit definitions and metadata about binders, assets, and the HTTP response.

 .. code-block:: javascript